dotnet/docs/docs/machine-learning/tutorials/image-classification-model-builder.md

 - *LandUseML.ConsoleApp*: A C# .NET Core console application that provides starter code to build the prediction pipeline and make predictions.
 - *LandUseML.Model*: A C# .NET Standard application that contains the data models that define the schema of input and output model data as well as the following assets:

   - *bestModel.onnx*: A serialized version of the model in Open Neural Network Exchange (ONNX) format.
-ONNX is an open source format for AI models that supports interoperability between frameworks like ML.NET, PyTorch and TensorFlow.
+ONNX is an open-source format for AI models that supports interoperability between frameworks like ML.NET, PyTorch, and TensorFlow.
   - *bestModelMap.json*: A list of categories used when making predictions to map the model output to a text category.
   - *MLModel.zip*: A serialized version of the ML.NET prediction pipeline that uses the serialized version of the model *bestModel.onnx* to make predictions and maps outputs using the *bestModelMap.json* file.